littleosbook/littleosbook/interrupts.md

 Remember, since the keyboard interrupt is raised by the PIC, you must call `pic_acknowledge` at the end of the keyboard interrupt handler.
-Also, the keyboard will not send you any more interrupts until you read read the scan code from the keyboard.
+Also, the keyboard will not send you any more interrupts until you read the scan code from the keyboard.

 ## Further Reading